jashapiro/jashapiro.github.io/courses/biolB215/index.md

 ---
-layout: course
+layout: page
 title: Experimental Design and Statistics
-course_num: Biol B215
+pretitle: Biol B215
-semester: Spring 2013
 ---

 **How do you use statistics to answer questions about biology and beyond?**